Frequently Asked QuestionsThe Foundation for Northwest Illinois

 - Assist with Required Payout.

 On occasion, the trustees of a private foundation have had difficulty deciding on a sufficient number of grants to meet the annual five percent payout requirements.
-A solution is to create a fund at the Freeport Community Foundation, named for the private foundation, and to contribute all or part of the current year’s income to the fund.
+A solution is to create a fund at The Foundation for Northwest Illinois, named for the private foundation, and to contribute all or part of the current year’s income to the fund.
 The private foundation’s contribution to The Freeport Community Foundation is a “qualifying distribution” that counts toward the payout requirement.
 You can take your time and deliberate on what grants to recommend from the fund and gain the added benefit of our philanthropic services.

 - Relieve Administrative Burden.

 Families, individuals and others who are responsible for managing private foundations often find themselves burdened by the administrative requirements and/or concerned that they are not doing justice to the foundation’s charitable purposes.
 With private foundations increasingly subject to regulatory scrutiny and onerous reporting requirements, private foundations are weighing the costs of continuing to conduct their work as they have over the years against looking for ways to minimize their costs and maximize their impact.
 Private Foundations are permitted to terminate and transfer their assets to a public charity.
-The Freeport Community Foundation is a public charity.
-By transferring a private foundation to the Freeport Community Foundation, you can be assured not only that thoughtful grant making will continue in the name of the private foundation for generations to come; but also significant savings and efficiencies will result from an affiliation with a public charity that is favored by the tax laws.
+The Foundation for Northwest Illinoisis a public charity.
+By transferring a private foundation to The Foundation for Northwest Illinois, you can be assured not only that thoughtful grant making will continue in the name of the private foundation for generations to come; but also significant savings and efficiencies will result from an affiliation with a public charity that is favored by the tax laws.

 How are the Funds invested and managed?

-The Freeport Community Foundation pools all permanent funds in order to capitalize on the additional buying power of a larger fund and to decrease financial administration.
+The Foundation for Northwest Illinois pools all permanent funds in order to capitalize on the additional buying power of a larger fund and to decrease financial administration.
 All assets are professionally managed according to our Investment Policy.
 We invest funds with skilled financial managers who have proven performance records and who meet our Investment Policy guidelines.
 Endowed funds are invested in a diversified portfolio to mitigate risk and provide long-term growth of capital.

-The Freeport Community Foundation adheres to the highest standards of organizational behavior, transparency, and accountability.
-The Finance Committee and the Board of Directors have fiduciary responsibility for investment and financial oversight.
+The Foundation for Northwest Illinois adheres to the highest standards of organizational behavior, transparency, and accountability.
+The Board of Directors have fiduciary responsibility for investment and financial oversight.
 Investment guidelines, a copy of the certified financial audit and copies of the most recent IRS Form 990 are available upon request.
 Please contact the Foundation office for more information.

 Can a donor influence or tell you how and with whom to invest his/her funds?